EDUCATION

 six major student segment

-Step 2: Map the student journey
+Step 2: Plot the student journey

-Once you’ve established your student personas, it’s time to plot the student journey.
-When, where, and how do people interact with your college?
+Once you’ve established your student personas, it’s time to plot the journey map of a student.

 Broadly speaking, you can divide the student journey into six phases: